Openness to experience: Social and political attitudes

 There are social and political implications to this personality trait.
-People who are highly open to experience tend to be liberal and tolerant of diversity.
+In Western countries, people who are highly open to experience tend to be liberal and tolerant of diversity.
 As a consequence, they are generally more open to different cultures and lifestyles.
 They are lower in ethnocentrism, right-wing authoritarianism, social dominance orientation, and prejudice.
 Openness has a stronger (negative) relationship with right-wing authoritarianism than the other five-factor model traits (conscientiousness has a modest positive association, and the other traits have negligible associations).
 Openness has a somewhat smaller (negative) association with social dominance orientation than (low) agreeableness (the other traits have negligible associations).
 Openness has a stronger (negative) relationship with prejudice than the other five-factor model traits (agreeableness has a more modest negative association, and the other traits have negligible associations).
 However, right-wing authoritarianism and social dominance orientation are each more strongly (positively) associated with prejudice than openness or any of the other five-factor model traits.

 The relationship between openness and prejudice may be more complex, as the prejudice examined was prejudice against conventional minority groups (for example sexual and ethnic minorities) and that people who are high in openness can still be intolerant of those with conflicting worldviews.

 Regarding conservatism, studies have found that cultural conservatism was related to low openness and all its facets, but economic conservatism was unrelated to total openness, and only weakly negatively related to the Aesthetics and values facets.
 The strongest personality predictor of economic conservatism was low agreeableness (r=−.23).
 Economic conservatism is based more on ideology whereas cultural conservatism seems to be more psychological than ideological and may reflect a preference for simple, stable, and familiar mores.
 Some research indicates that within-person changes in levels of openness do not predict changes in conservatism.

+According to a 2021 analysis by Princeton University academic Rory Truex of survey results, those discontented with the Chinese Communist Party (CCP) generally showed lower levels of openness to experience.
+The study did not find that openness to experience in China led to more liberal or critical political attitudes.